Dance Improvisation in Saskatoon:

 In improvisation performance, elements of time, space, shape, and impulse are explored in real time.
 The processes of perceiving, discovering, and choosing are witnessed by the audience.
 “Improvisation is a process by which the evolving nature of the world around and within the artist is revealed by their actions. […] Improvisation is a form of immediacy, a discipline of spontaneity and awareness.”
 (Louise Steinman)

-Improvisation, especially in performance, is devalued.
+Improvisation, and particularly movement improvisation as performance, is devalued.
 With strong ties to play, improvisation is seen as frivolous and pointless.
-Considered an activity of children (also devalued in our society) and not conducive to production and commerce—ignoring the fact that play is essential to learning, social development and creativity.
+It is considered an activity of children, also devalued in our society.
+It is not considered conducive to production and commerce – ignoring the fact that play is essential to learning, social development and creativity.
 Improvisation is seen as an activity done by people who are not skilled.
-An exception is in improv comedy, a predominantly male entertainment/art form.
+Exceptions are Improv stand-up comedy, and Free Jazz.
 The skills of improvisation are as difficult to learn as any other skills, and are invaluable in daily life and all disciplines.

 (See—Reverence for Uncertainty, Chaos, Order and the Dynamics of Musical Free Improvisation by David Borgo, UCLA, 1999)

-We battle the general suppression of dance as a valued art form in places of English colonial heritage, such as Western Canada.
-The liberating, playful, sensuous and ritual potential of dance is threatening to puritanical, ordered systems.
+Dancers battle the general suppression of dance as a valued art form in places of English colonial heritage, such as Western Canada.
+The liberating, playful, sensuous, and ritual potential of dance is threatening to puritanical, ordered systems.
 In a misogynist, patriarchal system, dance has been disempowered – by being positioned as an activity and interest of oppressed cultures, classes, and women.
-In our society, women and girls are expected to give up their vocation at marriage.
+In our society, women and girls are expected to dance when they are young, but to give up their vocation at marriage.
 Training systems and mass media exploitation patterned after competitive sports discourage the artistic and ritual potential.
-The sensual power is warped by patriarchal insistence on adult social dance as a means of courtship and seduction, with popular music closely tied to the alcohol consumption industry.
+The sensual power is warped by patriarchal insistence on adult social dance as a means of courtship and seduction, and together with commercialised dance music is closely tied to the alcohol consumption industry.
 The lack of financial support for dance artists, compared to other art forms, is well documented.
+To all this is added the stigma of improvisation.

-Though common in the 1970s and 80s, dance improvisation often proves difficult for audiences.
-Artists such as Merce Cunningham and Yvonne Rainer however did gain international followings.
-Even in Saskatoon in 2019, Rainer drew capacity audiences for two performances by her company at the Remai.
+Though more common in the 1970s and 80s, the present unfamiliarity with dance improvisation can make it difficult for contemporary audiences, unless directed by the frame of fame, and presentation in a reputable institution.
+Artists such as Steve Paxton and Yvonne Rainer did gain international followings.
+Even in Saskatoon in 2019, Rainer drew capacity audiences for two improvised performances by her company at the Remai.

 https://en.wikipedia.org/wiki/Yvonne_Rainer

-Judson Dance Theatre, based in Judson Church, New York, in the 60s was a famous experimental performance group and ‘Grand Union’, emerging in the 70s, was a movement improvisation performance group started by students of Merce Cunningham and Yvonne Rainer.
+Judson Dance Theatre, based in Judson Church, New York, in the 60s was a famous experimental performance group.
+‘Grand Union’, emerging from Judson Dance Theatre, was a movement improvisation performance group founded by Trisha Brown and Yvonne Rainer.
 Barbara Dilley and Steve Paxton, both famous performers and teachers of improvisation, were members of Grand Union.
 Though Judson Dance Theatre and Grand Union have long dissolved, Judson Church remains an important cultural centre for presenting dance improvisation.

-KSAMB Dance Company, Kyle Syverson and Miki Mappin, formed in 2009 from a friendship connected by several Saskatoon dance threads.
+KSAMB Dance Company, co-directed by Kyle Syverson and Miki Mappin, formed in 2009 from a friendship woven through several Saskatoon dance threads.

 Patricia Dewar trained contemporary dancers and orchestrated site-specific dance performance in Saskatoon from 1980-85.
 Patricia’s The Moving Collective performed locally and nationally, including at the Dance in Canada conference (Toronto).
-She worked in an inclusive way, with interdisciplinary collaborations, such as with poets Anne Szumigalski and Elyse Ste.
+She worked in an inclusive way, with interdisciplinary collaborations, such as with poet Anne Szumigalski, artist Elyse Ste.
 George, and sculptor Bill Epp.
 She believed that “dance has as much power to communicate as theatre or music.”
 Miki worked with Anne and Bill at that time, and saw some of this work.

 The In Progress Dance Collective danced in the Albert Community Centre from 1984 to 1987.
 It included friends of both Kyle and Miki; Wendy Roy, Miranda Jones, Rebecca Van Sciver, and Joanie Sass.
 They met regularly, performed in public, and had dance exchanges with groups in Regina.
 The performances were usually not improvised, although they were choreographed using improvisation.

 Synergy Movement Workshops was established in Vancouver in 1971 by Linda Rubin, who also taught at Simon Fraser University, where she taught Peter Bingham, a pioneer of Contact Improvisation in Canada.
 Both Kyle, and to a lesser extent Miki, have studied with Peter.
 Linda taught dance improvisation for performance from 1982-1993 in Saskatoon, under the name Synergy.
-Over the years, the group performed improv dance under her direction several times a year, including the River Dances (partly improvised) and the Wanuskewin opening (again, partly improvised).
+Over the years, the group performed improv dance under her direction several times a year, including the River Dances (partly improvised), and the Wanuskewin opening in1992 (again, partly improvised).
 When she left to teach at the University of Alberta, her students formed the Saskatoon Improv Dance Collective which met weekly, on Thursdays, to continue the work.
-Kyle joined the group in the early 1990s.
+Kyle joined the group in the early 1990s, Miki joined in 2008.

-It was in this community practice that Kyle and Miki met, in 2006.
-In 2009 Kyle and Miki formed KSAMB Dance Company, and while their first performance was choreographed, their second, for LUGO at the Mendel in 2010, was scored improvisation — a score of falling and catching... or not.
-In 2013, Kyle and Miki took over administration of the Improv Dance Collective, eventually changing the name to Friday Night Improv and amalgamating with KSAMB.
-In 2020 the group chose the name Wild Card Movement for this weekly improvisation practice in its outdoor adaptation to the pandemic.
-For over 30 years this practice has continued in Saskatoon, presently as a class every Thursday—Contact Improvisation and Ensemble improvisation.
+It was in this community practice that Kyle and Miki met, in 2007.
+In 2009, Kyle and Miki formed KSAMB Dance Company, and while their first performance for Back Alley Antics was choreographed, their second, for LUGO at the Mendel in 2010, was scored improvisation — a score of falling and catching... or not.
+In 2013, Kyle and Miki took over the direction of the Saskatoon Improv Dance Collective as founding members retired, eventually changing the name to Thursday Night Improv and amalgamating with KSAMB.
+From 2020-21 the group chose the name Wild Card Movement for this weekly improvisation practice in an outdoor adaptation for the pandemic.
+For over 30 years this practice has continued in Saskatoon, presently as a class every Thursday – Contact Improvisation and ensemble improvisation, taught by Kyle, and sometimes Miki.

 Free Flow Dance Theatre Company has played an important role in KSAMB's development.
 Formed in 1995 in Ontario by Jackie Latendresse, the company began operating in Saskatoon in 2002.
 Both Kyle and Miki have taken classes and performed for Free Flow.
 Improvisation is taught in Jackie's Modern classes, and used by Jackie and the dancers in developing choreography.
 KSAMB as a company has been given the opportunity to perform at Free Flow events, from the first show by Kyle and Miki in 2009 at Free Flow's Back Alley Antics, to several Works In Progress showings of new work, including improvisation.
 In recent years Kyle has worked and performed as principal dancer for Free Flow.